Hong Kong court rejects gay marriage appeal

-HONG KONG (AFP) - Hong Kong's gay community suffered a fresh legal setback on Wednesday (Aug 24) after the Court of Appeal rejected an appeal against the city's long-held denial of same-sex marriage to those who have legally wed overseas.
+HONG KONG • Hong Kong's gay community suffered a fresh legal setback yesterday after the second-highest court rejected an appeal against the city's long-held denial of same-sex marriage to those who have legally wed overseas.

-LGBTQ activists have won multiple court victories in recent years against the discrimination that is currently baked into Hong Kong's laws.
+Lesbian, gay, bisexual, transgender and queer (LGBTQ) activists have won multiple court victories in recent years.

-Sham is also a democracy campaigner and one of dozens of activists in jail awaiting prosecution under a new national security law Beijing imposed on Hong Kong to snuff out dissent following large protests.
+Mr Sham is also a democracy campaigner and one of dozens of activists in jail awaiting prosecution under a new national security law Beijing imposed on Hong Kong to snuff out dissent after large protests.

-Three judges ruled on Wednesday that the Basic Law, Hong Kong's mini-Constitution, "only prefers heterosexual marriage, which means that only heterosexual couples are entitled to recognition of their foreign marriage".

-The ruling can now only be overturned by Hong Kong's Court of Final Appeal but it is not clear if Sham will continue a legal battle which has now been rejected by two tiers of court.
+The ruling can now be overturned only by Hong Kong's Court of Final Appeal, but it is not clear if Mr Sham will continue a legal battle which has now been rejected by two tiers of court.

-Incremental legal victories have been achieved in recent years in Hong Kong.

 The courts in 2004 also declared that an older age of consent for male homosexual residents - 21 compared with 16 - was unconstitutional, but the law was amended only a decade later.